 All health insurers face a daily challenge of safeguarding the private health information of their members and associates.
 In addition to serving the best interests of these constituents, insurers are also subject to various regulatory requirements relating to the privacy of personal information.
-Two prominent regulatory requirements result from the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and new requirements of the Centers for Medicare & Medicaid Services (CMS).
+Two prominent regulatory requirements result from the Health Insurance Portability and Accountability Act (HIPAA) and requirements of the Centers for Medicare & Medicaid Services (CMS).
 Both are intended to help secure the private healthcare information of consumers.
 HIPAA regulation 164.312(a)(1) Access Controls states that organizations handling private patient information must: “Implement technical policies and procedures for electronic information systems that maintain electronic protected health information to allow access only to those persons or software programs that have been granted access rights …” In addition to HIPAA regulations, BCBST is also subject to ongoing security and privacy requirements from the CMS.
 These requirements are independent of HIPAA, but related in that they specify levels of security measures regarding private patient information.

 Accomplishing the goal of proactively protecting the private information of members and partners would require a broad effort inside the company, touching the people, processes, and potentially technology that BCBST used to secure and manage the infrastructure.
 In order to leverage this internal effort and to streamline the process of demonstrating compliance, the BCBST team linked their efforts related to HIPAA and CMS compliance.
 The team chose to implement a set of security guidelines specified by CMS in a document titled “Acceptable Risk Safeguards.”
 By meeting this standard of security readiness, BCBST would be able to serve the best interests of their constituent base and demonstrate the appropriate regulatory compliance.